Moheid/credit-cards-detect-frauds/README.md

-# How to prevent Bank Credit Card frauds?
+# How to prevent Credit Card frauds?

 Banks are facing on a daily basis cyber attacks, especially users of credit cards.
 These illegal activities cause damage to the financial, images and brand of banks.
 Thera are a number of attacks attempting  in bank transactions through credit cards.
 Many customers have lost their money for unauthorized credit card frauds.
 For these problems will try to build a model to detect frauds before they access customer credit cards by frauds.